Detection & Treatment of Glaucoma

 Support Ocular Health with GlaucoCetin

 Newer treatment modalities focus on addressing one of the underlying mechanisms of optic nerve damage: mitochondrial dysfunction.
-GlaucoCetin is the first and only FDA-regulated medical food for whom the ingredients have been shown to reverse damage to the glaucoma nerve cells caused by underlying mitochondrial dysfunction.
+GlaucoCetin is the first and only medical food where the ingredients have been shown to reverse mitochondrial dysfunction in the optic nerve cells of glaucoma patients.

 For more information about the eye-healthy nutrients in GlaucoCetin, please contact Guardion Health Sciences today.